ridvan-cetin/CMO_Atf3_Zfp711_Bcl6b/index.md

 ### Abstract

-Early organogenesis represents a key step in animal development, where pluripotent cells divide and diversify to initiate formation of all major organs.
-Here, we used scRNA-Seq to profile over 300,000 single cell transcriptomes sampled in 6 hour intervals from mouse embryos between E8.5 and E9.5.
-Combining this dataset with our previous E6.5 to E8.5 atlas resulted in a densely-sampled time course of over 400,000 cells from early gastrulation to organogenesis.
-Computational lineage reconstruction at full organismal scale identified complex waves of blood and endothelial development, including a new molecular programme for somite-derived endothelium.
-To assess developmental fates across the primitive streak, we dissected the E7.5 primitive streak into four adjacent regions, performed scRNA-Seq and predicted cell fates computationally.
-We next defined early developmental state/fate relationships experimentally by a combination of orthotopic grafting, microscopic analysis of graft contribution as well as scRNA-Seq to transcriptionally determine cell fates of the grafted primitive streak regions after 24h of in vitro embryo culture.
-Experimentally determined fate outcomes were in good agreement with the fates predicted computationally, thus demonstrating how classical grafting experiments can be revisited to establish high-resolution cell state/fate relationships.
-Such interdisciplinary approaches will benefit future studies in both developmental biology as well as guide the in vitro  production of cells for organ regeneration and repair.
+a
+b
+s
+t
+r
+a
+c
+t

 ### Data availability<a name="data" />

-This data is an extension of a previously reported scRNA-Seq atlas covering mouse gastrulation and the early initiation of organogenesis through a densely sampled time-course of 6h sampling intervals from E6.5 to E8.5 (Pijuan-Sala B., Griffiths J. A., Guibentif C. et al., 2019) with newly sampled time points (E8.75-E9.5) as well as one overlapping time point (E8.5) to facilitate data integration.
+e.g., This data is an extension of a previously reported scRNA-Seq atlas covering mouse gastrulation and the early initiation of organogenesis through a densely sampled time-course of 6h sampling intervals from E6.5 to E8.5 (Pijuan-Sala B., Griffiths J. A., Guibentif C. et al., 2019) with newly sampled time points (E8.75-E9.5) as well as one overlapping time point (E8.5) to facilitate data integration.
 Combined, the new ‘extended’ atlas, ranging from E6.5 to E9.5 contains 430,339 cells across 13 time points spanning 3 days of mouse development

-Various forms of the transcriptomics data such as raw counts, normalised counts, dimensionality reductions and metadata are available [here](https://cloud.mrc-lmb.cam.ac.uk/s/yxq7FRtYsLyF3jQ) for loading into R and python.
+e.g.,  Various forms of the transcriptomics data such as raw counts, normalised counts, dimensionality reductions and metadata are available [here](https://cloud.mrc-lmb.cam.ac.uk/s/yxq7FRtYsLyF3jQ) for loading into R and python.

 | File name                                                    | Description                                                  |